aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 ```

 By default a new [vault](#Backup-vault) is created when creating a plan.
-It is also possible specify a vault either at the plan level or at the
+It is also possible to specify a vault either at the plan level or at the
 rule level.

 ```ts